The best camping near to London

 Brickyard Farm, Town Littleworth, Barcombe, East Sussex BN8 4TD.

 Set over 11 acres, the Orchard is near a beautiful stretch of Suffolk coastline and Rendlesham Forest – the location of supposed UFO sightings in 1980.
 An on-site shop stuffed full of delicious local food (you can even pre-order before your stay) and over 200 types of wine, beer and spirits all help sweeten the deal, and if you’re not the outdoorsy type you can opt for a pre-erected tent.
 Just don’t expect to be pitched-up next to Mulder and Scully.

 28 Spring Lane, Wickham Market, Suffolk IP13 0SJ.

 Want to leave London without really leaving London?
 Head to this spot in the vast Lee Valley Park and enjoy all the good stuff about the great outdoors just a short train ride away from the heart of the city.
 You’re surrounded by excellent walking and bike trails, and Lee Valley Park Farms is nearby (with meerkats, zebu and bearded dragons), as is the White Water Centre if you fancy some gnarly extreme sports.
-The site even has wi-fi for those who can’t bear to go without checking their email hourly (aka 99% of Londoners).
+The site even has wifi for those who can’t bear to go without checking their email hourly (aka 99 per cent of Londoners).

 Sewardstone Road, Waltham Abbey, Chingford, E4 7RA.